-I just mentioned the golf club caddy, which is a better way to store your golf bag than just a hook on the wall.
+I mentioned the golf club caddy, which is better than storing your golf bag on a hook on the wall.

-The key thing is to look at the different options before you decide on a system.
-The hooks, bins and cabinets from one track system don’t usually work with another brand.
+The critical part is to look at the different options before deciding on a system.
+The hooks, bins, and cabinets from one track system don’t usually work with another brand.